 Demand for our Energy Services segment's products and services is affected by the level of exploration, development, and production activity of, and the corresponding capital spending by, oil and natural gas companies, which are heavily influenced by the benchmark price of these commodities.
-Oil and natural gas prices decreased significantly as a result of the COVID-19 pandemic with West Texas Intermediate (WTI) oil spot prices declining from a high of \$63 per barrel in January 2020 to a low of \$13 per barrel in April 2020.
+Oil and natural gas prices decreased significantly as a result of the COVID-19 pandemic with West Texas Intermediate (WTI) oil spot prices declining from a high of \$63 per barrel in January 2020 to record low prices.
 We expect the current decline, if sustained, will continue to cause oil and natural gas companies to reduce their capital expenditures and production and exploration activities.
 This has the effect of decreasing the demand and increasing competition for the services we provide.
 In addition, the performance of our Energy Services segment is affected by changes in technologies, locations of customers' targeted reserves, and competition in various geographic markets.